OGRECave/ogre/Docs/src/material-scripts.md

 }
 ```

-Every material in the script must be given a name, which is the line ’material &lt;blah&gt;’ before the first opening ’{’.
-This name must be globally unique.
-It can include path characters (as in the example) to logically divide up your materials, and also to avoid duplicate names, but the engine does not treat the name as hierarchical, just as a string.
-If you include spaces in the name, it must be enclosed in double quotes.

-@note ’:’ is the delimiter for specifying material copy in the script so it can’t be used as part of the material name.

-A material can inherit from a previously defined material by using a *colon* **:** after the material name followed by the name of the reference material to inherit from.
-You can in fact even inherit just *parts* of a material from others; all this is covered in @ref Script-Inheritance).
-You can also use variables in your script which can be replaced in inheriting versions, see @ref Script-Variables.

 A material can be made up of many @ref Techniques - a technique is one way of achieving the effect you are looking for.
 You can supply more than one technique in order to provide fallback approaches where a card does not have the ability to render the preferred technique, or where you wish to define lower level of detail versions of the material in order to conserve rendering power when objects are more distant.

 Each technique can be made up of many @ref Passes, that is a complete render of the object can be performed multiple times with different settings in order to produce composite effects.
 Ogre may also split the passes you have defined into many passes at runtime, if you define a pass which uses too many texture units for the card you are currently running on (note that it can only do this if you are not using a fragment program).
 Each pass has a number of top-level attributes such as ’ambient’ to set the amount & colour of the ambient light reflected by the material.
 Some of these options do not apply if you are using vertex programs, See @ref Passes for more details.